I just got back from Germany. Specifically, Berlin (my new favourite place on the entire planet!)

 I was delighted to find that many of the shops you see on a British highstreet could also be found there.
 I don’t know what I expected, but I didn’t think I’d see so much that reminded me of my own home.

 Many- if not all- of the signs and adverts across the city were in German.
 I have not studied German before, but luckily I found that most words I recognised were like French.
 I have been learning French my whole life (or since I was three) so it was not easy, but I got by.
 All the people I spoke to were quick to help me and everyone was friendly.
 Someone even offered me free ice-cream, how cool is that?

 When wandering about parts of the city that seemed more secluded or less seen by tourists like myself, I noticed the abundance of Graffiti.
 Most people would think of this as a negative thing.
 But I find it quite interesting.
 I wonder how old the people who created it were, why did they do it?
 What were their lives like?
 I feel that art can tell us so much about a person, but also makes us ask a lot of questions; something that is key to developing as people.

 My favourite place was the Brandenburg gate.
 I would have liked to see Checkpoint Charlie, but unfortunately I didn’t get the chance.
 The huge columns and intricate statues were stunning and for some reason, they made me think of Athena from Percy Jackson and the Olympians.
 I guess it’s because Annabeth loves architecture and I saw columns and was reminded of Ancient Greece.
-Seeing the Reichstag building was cool too, I do not know much about it or the history but visiting made me want to learn more about Berlin’s past..
+Seeing the Reichstag building was cool too, though I didn’t go inside..

 Finally I just want to thank the people of Berlin for making my trip so special and I hope I can visit again soon!